dgl/bash-ircd/README.md

 started, this means other clients can directly write to the FIFO, which in turn directly writes to the user's connection.

-Watcher also is responsible for sending PINGs, which means if process-client hits a timeout, it exits, as the client should have sent a ping back already.

 Channels are plain text files with a nickname per line and are simply expanded by process-client running as the sending user when needing to send to them.